ipa-nhg/squirrel_recommender/README.md

 sudo adduser squirrel
 sudo adduser squirrel sudo
 ```
-Login with your new user squirrel and install the setup.
+Login with your new user "squirrel" and install the setup.
 The setup of the robot can be done using a bash script.
 The script is in the squirrel_recommender repository, you can get it using the following command:
 ```
 wget https://raw.githubusercontent.com/squirrel-project/squirrel_recommender/master/setup_robotino/InstallSquirrel.sh
 chmod +x InstallSquirrel.sh